U.S. embassy in Turkey says resumes processing visas on 'limited basis'

 ANKARA (Reuters) - The United States has resumed processing visas at its missions in Turkey on a “limited basis”, the embassy said in an email on Monday, in what could signal a tentative improvement in the ongoing diplomatic crisis between the two countries.

-A U.S. Embassy worker based in Ankara confirmed the decision to Reuters.
 Turkey and the United State mutually suspended all non-immigrant visa services on October 8, after Turkey’s arrest of a U.S. consulate employee sharply escalated tension between the two NATO allies.

+“The U.S. Mission in Turkey has resumed processing visas on a limited basis.
+Applicants who wish to travel to the United States may now reschedule appointments.
+Please note, however, that limited appointment availability could result in longer than normal wait times,” the embassy said in the email.

 Reporting by Ece Toksabay; Editing by David Dolan